Galatz Roller: Air acrobatics

-The answer to the question, "Why do the pigeons roll?" is controversial.
-One answer to this question could be this:

-Apparently there is a gene called the "ro" gene that controls the rolling/tumbling behaviour in pigeons.
-This "ro" gene sets the rolling behaviour to a degree from "none" to "high".
-Some pigeon breeds do not roll, some just do one backward somersault, some roll, and some do not even fly, they just roll on the ground like a Parlor Roller does.

 The Galați Rollers have the "ro" gene, and the young birds learn to do the acrobatics by experience.
 At first they do pirouettes, then when they get stronger and fly around the loft, they ride on their tails (they glide with their wings shaped like the letter "V", leaning on their tails).
 Gradually, with practice, they lean more and more on their tails when they glide, and at some point they do the somersault.
 With time and practice, they learn how to roll (more successive somersaults).
 They must recover from their acrobatics and not hit the ground.
 There are pigeons that cannot control their rolls and will hit the ground.
 Such birds are called "bomber" or "kamikaze" and obviously do not have a long life expectancy.

 With continuous exercise, they fly for about 30 minutes around their home loft (coop), while performing their acrobatic show, which is very tiring for them.
 Some fanciers train them to fly from a portable coop placed on a meadow, or in a park.